nucypher/nucypher/docs/source/guides/ethereum_node.rst

 Clef enables applications to connect to an ethereum node and send locally signed transactions to be broadcasted.
 More information about Clef can be found `here <https://github.com/ethereum/go-ethereum/tree/master/cmd/clef>`_.
-Clef can use hardware wallets (ledger and trezor) over USB, or geth formatted private keys by specifying the keystore directory path.
+Clef can use hardware wallets (Ledger and Trezor) over USB, or geth formatted private keys by specifying the keystore directory path.